QuentinWach/quentinwach.github.io/_posts/2024-9-18-first-shaders.md

 There are no sculpted or modelled objects in these scenes.
 Everything was defined and rendered using a complex composition of very simply equations.
 How?

 ### OpenGL Shaders: Rendering Parallelism On the GPU
-OpenGL is probably the most common/known shader language and if you have any more technical questions you should definitely read through their website/documentation [^opengl].
+OpenGL is probably the most common/known shader language and if you have any more technical questions you should definitely read through their website/documentation [^OpenGL].

 >"A shader is a set of instructions to the GPU which are executed all at once for every pixel on the screen." [^TheHappyCat]